maarten-pennings/TFLcam/README.md

 # TFLcam
-Firmware for the ESP32-CAM turning it into a TensorFlow-Lite based classification sensor
+Firmware (arduino sketch) for the ESP32-CAM turning it into a TensorFlow-Lite based classification sensor.

 ## Introduction